 Setting up engagement alerts in Twitch chat

-Just follow these steps to enable alerts in Twitch chat:
+Just follow these steps to activate alerts in Twitch chat:

 - Open up the